sotosoc/bible_ventilated/README.md

 ```
   The ventilated text exposes
     my mind
-      to each word or phrase
+      to each word or phrase of Scripture.
-        of Scripture.
 ```

 Thus, I have no place to hide from Scripture.

 ## My Definition of Ventilation:

-  \begin{itemize}

-    \item Line-and-a-Half Spacing the text.
+- Line-and-a-Half Spacing the text.

-    \item Enjambment.
-Breaking text into clauses, somewhat like poetry.
+- Breaking text into clauses, somewhat like poetry.

-    \item Breaking sections across pages.
+- sections across pages.
 This document is a midpoint between a word document and a powerpoint presentation.
       Thus, this has not been created to be as a printed book.
       It has been created to be read into Notability (or like app) on a tablet computer to read, think, pray, and take notes.

-    \item No chapter numbers or verse numbers.
+- chapter numbers or verse numbers.
 I have long wondered what affect adding chapters and verses to the Bible has on me as a reader.
 These were only added a couple hundred years ago.
 Why are we certain that having them is wise?
 (This means I am creating this to READ and to UNDERSTAND